vulkayes/vulkayes-thesis/documents/validations/creation_validations.md

 \valbox

+\valcombox

 1. If `levelCount` is not `VK_REMAINING_MIP_LEVELS`, it must be greater than `0`
+	- \valcom Guaranteed by the type system

 2. If `layerCount` is not `VK_REMAINING_ARRAY_LAYERS`, it must be greater than `0`
+	- \valcom Guaranteed by the type system

+\valcomboxend

 3. If `aspectMask` includes `VK_IMAGE_ASPECT_COLOR_BIT`, then it must not include any of `VK_IMAGE_ASPECT_PLANE_0_BIT`, `VK_IMAGE_ASPECT_PLANE_1_BIT`, or `VK_IMAGE_ASPECT_PLANE_2_BIT`